sm1030/Clothes-Store/README.md

 # Clothes-Store

 This is the Cloth Store demo app written by Alexandre Malkov.
-You can select product from Product Catalogue or add them to the Wish List and then you can "buy" those products.
-There is no real trabsaction take place ;-)
+You can select different products from the Product Catalogue list or add them to the Wish List and then you can "buy" those products.
+There is no real transaction takes place ;-)

 ==================
 APP IMPLEMENTATION